Multiply perfect number: Odd multiply perfect numbers

+If an odd triperfect number exists, it must be greater than 10128.

+Tóth found several numbers that would be odd multiperfect, if one of their factors was a square.
+An example is 8999757, which would be an odd multiperfect number, if only one of its prime factors, 61, was a square.
+This is closely related to the concept of Descartes numbers.

 Bounds

 In little-o notation, the number of multiply perfect numbers less than x is $o(x^\varepsilon)$ for all ε > 0.

 The number of k-perfect numbers n for n ≤ x is less than $cx^{c'\log\log\log x/\log\log x}$, where c and c are constants independent of k.